cosmos/sdk-tutorials/liquidity-module/index.md

   type_id: 1
 ```

-You can also query a specific pool by `pool id` using the following command:
+You can also query a specific pool by `id` using the following command:

 ```bash
 gaiad query liquidity pool 6